Pioneer-Rocketry/Flight-Computer-v3/README.md

 Flights are going to start out basic by just trying to quantify where the rocket is, and how fast.
 As well as testing state transitions. \
 After every successful flight we can add more features like testing parachute deployment, then 2nd stage deployment ignition, then control. \
 We also need to test it in high Speed and high G flights.

+### AHRS and Position Estimation
+Attitude and Heading Reference System (AHRS) On the ground and after motor burnout we can use either Mahony filter or Madgwick filters.
+While the motor is buring we can use either of the filters without the accelerometer correction

+Position Estimation uses an Async Kalman Filter. \
+Then taking accelerometer reading from both IMU, and rotates them based on the Attitude from the AHRS system.
+The Kalman Filter finds the best estimation of the position using the accelerometer readings, and GPS readings.